-Last November, we announced that we purchased a cabin at Sasquatch Mountain.
-While this family friendly ski resort is mostly known for its downhill skiing and snowboarding, it’s also home to one of the largest snow tubing parks in the Lower Mainland.
+While this family friendly ski resort is known for its downhill skiing and snowboarding, Sasquatch Mountain Resort is also home to one of the largest snow tubing parks in the Lower Mainland.

-We spent a lot of time up at the mountain last winter, which has been a lot of fun.
+We spent a lot of time at Sasquatch Mountain last winter.
 Our boys went skiing more times last season that the previous 3 seasons combined.

 Planning to visit Sasquatch Mountain Resort?
 Read this detailed blog post about everything you need to know before you go.

 Connor might actually like tubing more than skiing!

 Snow Tubing is one of Connor’s favourite winter activities and he has been eager to have the tube park re-open this season.
 When on the green chair you can see the Sasquatch Mountain tubing park so he often asks, “when are we going tubing again?”

 Last season Connor (age 8) started to go down the runs all by himself.
 Previously, he liked to go down the tube lanes while hanging on to my tube.

 Watch our snow tubing video footage on Instagram.